The nitrile.yml

 watch

-This key allows for additional options for the nitrile watch command.
+This key allows for additional options for the

 watch:exclude

-A list of strings, which are interpreted as PCRE regular expressions. nitrile watch will ignore changes on any file of which the whole name matches any of these patterns.
+will ignore changes on any file of which the whole name matches

-iTasks developers may want to use exclude: ['-www/'].
+iTasks developers may want to use exclude: ['-www/']

-1. See e.g. Definition 7 in Sulzmann, Martin, et al. “Understanding functional dependencies via constraint handling rules.”
-Journal of Functional Programming 17.1 (2007): 83-129.
+See e.g. Definition 7 in Sulzmann, Martin, et al. “Understanding functional dependencies via constraint handling rules.”
+Journal of Functional Programming 17.1 (2007): 83-129. ↩